abarbanell/abarbanell.github.io/_posts/2016-01-09-arduino-nginx.md

 {% include JB/setup %}

-As a general rule, all API calls to your backend should always be encrypted with https (SSL/TLS), this applies for IOT scenarios as well as for internet traffic in general.
+As a general rule, all API calls to your backend should always be encrypted with https (SSL/TLS), this applies for IOT scenarios just the same as for internet traffic in general.
 However, if you use cost-effective microcontrollers like Arduino or ESP8266, there is not enough computing horsepower to encrypt the traffic, or even enough memory to store the code for proper SSL/TLS handshake